In this challenge, you spend at least 7 days exploring what you are grateful for and the impact of an attitude of gratitude.

 The goal is to look closely at things that you are possibly taking for granted.
 Study them with your camera and identify what about them brings you joy.
 And why you choose to give them space and energy in your life.

 Each item or person or activity you share your life with requires an energy exchange.
 Some things fill you with energy and others drain you of energy.
 Your camera can help you to focus on what is bringing you energy.
-And it can also be a tool for shedding that which no longer serves and celebrating that which does.

 If something lifts you.
 Photograph it and thank it.
 Also thank all of the people that were in a creative chain to bring that item or person into your life.